anders-biostat/sleepwalk/cran-comments.md

 ## Resubmission

 This is a new version of the package.
-The changes are caused by update `jrc` package (resubmitted alongside this one).
+The changes are caused by update `jrc` package.

 ## Test environments
 * local ubuntu 18.04 LST, R 3.6.1